Academic Catalog

 The student will be able to:

-B. Model complex still life, landscape, the figure or abstraction
+2. Model complex still life, landscape, the figure, or abstraction

-D. Develop expressive content through manipulation of mark, color and stroke
+4. Develop expressive content through manipulation of mark, color, and stroke

 Course Content